-Zechariah is the founder and sole member of Contingency Media.
+Zechariah is the founder and contributor of Contingency Media.

 When I was a young child, I wondered less about what I wanted to do, and more so dreamed about everything I possibly could do.
 And many things that I couldn’t possibly ever do.